 In brief, a linear regression model involves estimating the relationships between one or more independent variables with one dependent variable.
 Mathematically, it can be written like the following.

-The following code estimates a model in which proportion_earned, the proportion of points students earned, is the dependent variable.
-It is predicted by one independent variable
+Use lm() to estimate a model in which proportion_earned is the dependent variable.
+It is predicted by one independent variable, time_spent_hours, with an interaction term int (interest in science).

 👉 Your Turn⤵

-Run a summary model for the model you just created called, m1.
+Run a summary for the model you just created, called m1.

 #run the summarysummary(m1)